Nextiva / Blog / VoIP

 Virtual Phone Systems work on IP phones, computers, and smartphones.

-A virtual phone system works across many different devices.
+A virtual phone system works across many devices.

 Unlike traditional phone systems that only work in one location, your virtual phone system can use your existing hardware to work anywhere.
 You can make and receive phone calls if you have an internet connection.